Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Taganana to El Bailadero Hike: How to prepare

 While the hike is not very difficult, it is quite steep, so be prepared.
-The elevation is roughly 700m above sea level that you reach over more or less 3 kilometers.
+The elevation is roughly 700m above sea level, which you reach over more or less 3 kilometers.
 I am a big fan of hikes, but I’m not exactly an expert hiker, so I did break a sweat and had to stop quite a few times to catch my breath.
-That may also be due to my habit of going at full speed until failure and then stopping for a minute to recover and admire the view.
+That may also be due to my habit of going full speed until failure and then stopping for a minute to recover and admire the view.

 Taganana – View of Roque de las Animas & Roque de En Medio

-You can do this hike in both directions and, depending on your means of transportation, you may start at different points.
+You can do this hike in both directions, and depending on your means of transportation, you may start at different points.
 I’ll tell you about my experience and try to include a few alternatives.

 The weather in Taganana

-Macizo de Anaga, Taganana to El Bailadero Hike, Camino Abicore
+Macizo de Anaga, Taganana

 Macizo de Anaga